 But is Bengen’s 4% safe withdrawal rate still safe?

-The 4% Rule
+What Is The 4% Rule

-In October 1994, William Bengen published an article in the Journal of Financial Planning entitled “Determining Withdrawal Rates Using Historical Data.”
+In October 1994, financial advisor William Bengen published an article in the Journal of Financial Planning entitled “Determining Withdrawal Rates Using Historical Data.”
 His article set the stage for a debate many financial professionals still have today.

 The study determined how many retirees could withdraw from their retirement nest egg without running out of money.